liam-wiltshire/talks/learning/content.md

 - Explaining new concepts is a common method of consolidating and internalizing learning, as well as proving to yourself that you have learned this new topic at the same time!
 - The person you are explaning it to may then have other questions, which force you to think about what you've learned in different ways, or highlight the next area you might focus on
-- In addition, successfully sharing knowledge with others can help increase your motivation to learn more

 ---
 class: content-even